// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Best for: iOS users wanting cheap fasting + light calorie tracking

-Verdict: Cheap fasting; light on calorie tracker fundamentals.
+Verdict: Cheap fasting; light on calorie tracker fundamentals — Zero free tier is a better timer.

 Visit FastHabit